Sally Wolfe: Religious work

-While working as a medical missionary, Wolfe remained grounded in her Methodist beliefs and led a Bible group in Hankow, a weekly prayer meeting, and taught Sunday school in Hway Chin Tiang.
+While working as a medical missionary, Wolfe remained grounded in her Methodist beliefs and led a Bible group in Hankou, a weekly prayer meeting, and taught Sunday school in Hway Chin Tiang.

 Post-China life

 After leaving China in 1951, Wolfe spent a year in Dublin in the home of Betty, her eldest niece.
 When Betty's family moved to Kenya, Wolfe moved to and stayed in Canada until 1957.
 While in Canada, she worked along the Alberta-Saskatchewan border at Cold Lake Hospital for a summer and occasionally helped run Hollandia House, a nursing home in Elk Point, Alberta.
-While at her youngest brother Tom's house in Elk Point, however, Wolfe fell and broke her hip; after a young surgeon erred in the setting of Wolfe's hip, she was left with limited function in one her legs.
+While at her youngest brother Tom's house in Elk Point, Wolfe fell and broke her hip; after a young surgeon erred in the setting of Wolfe's hip, she was left with limited function in one her legs.

-In 1975, Wolfe left Canada and moved back to Cork, as she wished to die in her native land.
+In 1975, Wolfe left Canada and returned to Cork, as she reportedly wished to die in her native land.
 After living in a flat next to her sister Fan and subsequently living with her cousin Marie Kingston, Wolfe eventually moved into St. Luke's Home in Cork.
 There, Wolfe fell, broke her hip again, and consequently, became bedridden.

 Wolfe died on 15 July 1975, at the age of ninety.